Funeral of Qasem Soleimani

 The funeral of Qasem Soleimani, an Iranian major general in the Islamic Revolutionary Guard Corps (IRGC), was held from 4 to 7 January 2020 in some cities in Iraq and Iran – including Baghdad, Karbala, Najaf, Ahvaz, Mashhad, Tehran, Qom, and his hometown Kerman.

 The funeral ceremony of Soleimani in Tehran was described as "the largest in Iran since the funeral of Grand Ayatollah Ruhollah Khomeini", founder of the Islamic Republic of Iran, in 1989.

 On 7 January 2020, a stampede took place at the burial procession in Kerman, killing at least 56 mourners and injuring over 200.
-Consequently, Soleimani's burial was delayed due to the massive crowds.The BBC reported that millions of mourners gathered in Soleimani funeral on 6th January.
+Consequently, Soleimani's burial was delayed due to the massive crowds.
+The BBC reported that millions of mourners gathered in Soleimani's funeral on 6 January.

-His body was buried in his hometown of Kerman on Wednesday, 8 January, just hours after Iran attacked two US bases in Iraq in retaliation for his death.
+Soleimani's body was buried in his hometown of Kerman on Wednesday, 8 January, just hours after Iran attacked two US bases in Iraq in retaliation for his death.

+Background

+Soleimani was the head of the Quds Force, a branch of the IRGC, specializing in unconventional warfare and military intelligence operations throughout the Middle East and South-Central Asia.
+At the time of his death, he was seen as the second most powerful person in Iran and the right hand man of Supreme Leader Ayatollah Ali Khamenei.
+The U.S. secretary of state designated the Islamic Revolutionary Guard Corps and Quds Force as a Foreign Terrorist Organization (FTO) in 2019 based on the IRGC's "continued support to and engagement in terrorist activity around the world."
+After the December 2019 United States airstrikes in Iraq and Syria targeting Iraqi Shia militia, U.S. president Donald Trump ordered his assassination, in which Iraqi paramilitary leader Abu Mahdi al-Muhandis was killed.